-Due to the variety of services and products offered, the Company faces significant competition from companies in various industries across all lines of business.
+Due to the variety of services and products offered, the Company faces competition from companies in various industries across all lines of business.
 The Company's breadth of service offerings however has resulted in no one competitor directly competing with our full suite of offerings.
 Sources of competition vary by locality and by type of service rendered, with competition coming from national and regional industrial and automotive waste services companies and hundreds of privately-owned firms.
-Veolia North America, Harsco Corporation, Republic Services, Waste Management, Stericycle, Inc. and Heritage-Crystal Clean are the principal national firms with which we compete.
-Each of these competitors is able to provide one or more of the environmental services we offer.
+Veolia North America, Enviri Corporation, Republic Services, Waste Management, Stericycle, Inc., GFL Environmental and the operations of Heritage-Crystal Clean, a portfolio company of J.F.
+Lehman & Company, are the principal national firms with which we compete.
+Each of these competitors is able to provide one or more of the products and services we offer.